-- Front Desk at Nixon County Park: Ensure visitors’ experience at Nixon Park is positive.
+- Front Desk Greeter at Nixon County Park: Ensure visitors’ experience at Nixon Park is positive.
 Assist guests, answer phones, and complete other duties as assigned by staff.
 Training is provided.

 - Maintenance: Share your project, construction, and outdoor skills!
 With miles of trails, parking lots, and bird feeders, there is always work to be done.

 - Adopt-a-Trail: Adopt a section of trail at one our parks to help keep it passable for visitors.

 - Park Ambassador: To provide a presence on park grounds in a non-enforcement capacity.
 Ambassadors will provide information/trail ethics for trail users, advise of violations or public safety concerns, and take an active role in protecting/ preserving the parks to assist the full-time Ranger department.
 Training is provided.

 - Garden: Work to fight invasive species, use your gardening and weeding skills.